WisconsinRobotics/WRoverPlayground/src/topic_training/src/Start_Here.md

 # WRoverPlayground - Topic Training
 Now that you have completed the Setup Training, you are ready to learn about ROS topics.
 From the Setup Training, you should be familiar with:
-(*list out what newcomers should already know*)
-- ROS Nodes
+- the basics of ROS Nodes
-- etc.
-- these ROS commands:
+- rosnode
-    - .
+- and roscore.

 Once you complete this training, you should be familiar with:
-(*list out what newcomers should learn*)
-- topics
+- the purpose of topics
-- pub/sub relationship
+- the relationship between Publishers and Subscribers
+- setting up Publishers and Subscribers
+- running Publishers and Subscribers
+- rqt_graph
-- these ROS commands:
+- rqt_plot
-    - .
+- custom topic types
+- and rostopic type {topic}.

 ## The Purpose of Topics
 The word "topic" sounds very general, but it is actually a specific concept that allows ROS nodes to communicate with each other.
+This is extremely important because one node cannot possibly contain all the information a rover would need.

+Topics allow us to specialize nodes, so they can execute their own code/tasks, while also sending and receiving information.
+For example, a node could receive data and send it to another one, a node could receive and analyze data and have another node do some action with it, a node could receive data from multiple nodes, etc.

 ## Publisher/Subscriber Relationship
 The Publisher and Subscriber are both nodes that are connected by a topic, allowing them to send messages between themselves.
 The Publisher node publishes messages on the topic, while the Subscriber node subscribes to the same topic to receive the Publisher's messages.